AllieRays/dev-assessment/exercises/000_windows_prerequisites.md

 `git config --global user.name "Your Name"`

 ## BLT
-Manually add this BLT function inide of WSL with bash to .bashrc file \
+Manually add this BLT function inside of WSL with bash to .bashrc file \
 `nano  ~\.bashrc`

 add this function